pazz/alot/docs/source/configuration/theming.rst

 Custom Tagstring Formatting
 ---------------------------

-To specify how a particular tagstring is displayed throughout the interface you can add a subsection named after the tag to the `[tags]` config section.
+One can specify how a particular tagstring is displayed throughout the interface.
+To use this feature, add a section `[tags]` to you alot config (not the theme file) and for each tag you want to customize, add a subsection named after the tag.
-Such a section may define
+Such a subsection may define

 :normal: :ref:`attribute <config.theming.attributes>` used if unfocussed
 :focus: :ref:`attribute <config.theming.attributes>` used if focussed